vicchi/wp-biographia/readme.txt

 == Frequently Asked Questions ==

+= How do I get help or support for this plugin? =

+In order of preference, you can ask a question on the [WordPress support forum](http://wordpress.org/tags/wp-biographia?forum_id=10); this is by far the best way so that other users can follow the conversation.
+You can ask me a question on Twitter; I'm [@vicchi](http://twitter.com/vicchi).
+Or you can drop me an email instead.
+I can't promise to answer your question but I do promise to answer and do my best to help.

 = Is there a web site for this plugin? =

 Absolutely.
 Go to the [WP Biographia home page](http://www.vicchi.org/codeage/wp-biographia/) for the latest information.
 There's also the official [WordPress plugin directory page](http://wordpress.org/extend/plugins/) and the [source for the plugin is on GitHub](http://vicchi.github.com/wp-biographia/) as well.